 PROJECT SUMMARY: COMMUNITY MOBILIZATION AGAINST TORTURE

-The Legal Defence and Assistance Project (LEDAP) and The United Nations Democracy Fund (UNDEF) in partnership with the National Committee against Torture (NCAT) are undertaking a project in Nigeria to tackle the use of torture and SGBV in policing.
+The Legal Defence and Assistance Project (LEDAP) in partnership with the National Committee against Torture (NCAT) are undertaking a project in Nigeria funded by the United Nations Democracy Fund (UNDEF) with the aim of tackling the use of torture and SGBV in policing.
 The project is located in Lagos, Adamawa and Yobe states and is anticipated to spill over across to 12 other states.
 The overall objective of the project is to reduce incidences of torture and improve access to redress for victims of torture and ill treatment.
 The strategy of the project is to address the specific problems of both the supply and demand side on torture prevention.

 On the supply end, which is the side of the police and law enforcement officials.
 The project will seek to train about 7,300 police officers and other law enforcement officials, through collaborative peer training on torture prevention strategies, human rights and sexual and gender-based violence (SBGV) norms.
 The project will produce in partnership with NCAT, a National policy on torture prevention in Nigeria.
 The national policy will articulate Nigeria’s obligation and commitment on prohibition and encourage the full implementation of the Anti-Torture Act 2017.